AJChapman/acthpa-website/site/info.md

 We have waypoint files for setting tasks around the ACT sites, courtesy of the [Turnpoint Challenge](/events/turnpoint-challenge-2020):

-- <a href='/files/waypoints/TPCACT2020-v1.0.wpt' download>TPCACT2020-v1.0.wpt</a>: Over 150 waypoints in the Canberra area, plus Corryong.
+- <a href='/files/waypoints/TPCacthpa2021-v1.0.wpt' download>TPCacthpa2021-v1.0.wpt</a>: 194 waypoints in the Canberra and Corryong areas.
-- <a href='/files/waypoints/TPCACT2020-v1.0.kml' download>TPCACT2020-v1.0.kml</a>: Google Earth version.
-- <a href='/files/waypoints/TPCACT2020F-v1.0.txt' download>TPCACT2020F-v1.0.txt</a>: An 'airspace' file that gives each waypoint a 400m radius and marks it as an airspace for your flight instrument.
+- <a href='/files/waypoints/TPCacthpa2021-v1.0.txt' download>TPCacthpa2021-v1.0.txt</a>: An 'airspace' file that gives each waypoint a 400m radius and marks it as an airspace for your flight instrument.

 ## More Info